 What are the precautions when taking poliovirus vaccine inactivated (Ipol)?

-Before receiving poliovirus vaccine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before receiving poliovirus vaccine, tell your health care professional if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as neomycin, streptomycin, polymyxin B, 2-phenoxyethanol, formaldehyde), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This monograph has been modified to include the generic and brand name in many instances.